gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ### Specify the outputs

-Terraform allows you to specify values that will be outputted by the module.
+Terraform allows you to specify values that the module will output.
 Outputs are convenient ways to pass values between modules when composing a service comprised of many modules.

 Copy the following snippet into `terraform-aws-gw-lambda-tutorial/modules/lambda/outputs.tf`.
 ```tf